ronnyml/snowplow-wiki/setup-guide/2b-setup-a-webhook/MailChimp-webhook-setup.md

 Make sure to deploy this table into the same schema as your `events` table.

-That's it - with this table deployed, your CallRail call complete events should automatically flow through into Redshift.
+That's it - with this table deployed, your MailChimp events should automatically flow through into Redshift.

 [mailchimp-website]: http://mailchimp.com/
 [mailchimp-webhooks]: http://apidocs.mailchimp.com/webhooks/